We may earn affiliate commissions for the recommended products. Learn more.

 If your VPN keeps disconnecting on your Android device, here you’ll find additional solutions to fix the connection issue:

 1. Reset Network settings.
-Go to Settings > Systems.
-Click on Reset Options; if it is not shown, then select Advanced instead.
-Select Reset wifi, mobile, and Bluetooth, and click Reset Settings.
-Restart your device. reset network settings android
+Go to Settings > General Management.
+Click on Reset then Reset Wi-Fi and Bluetooth settings.
+Restart your device.

 Remote desktop keeps disconnecting over VPN